Batau clan

-The Batau clan trace their origin from the Swazi.
-They moved north to Lake Chrissie area from Wakkerstroom.
-After the defeat by Mzilikazi during the Mfecane they settled in the area now known as Sekhukhuneland in Limpopo Province.
+The Batau clan were a Sotho-Tswana speaking group that lived in Swaziland moved to Lake Chrissie area from Wakkerstroom.
+After few centuries of staying in Wakkerstroom they were forced to move due to colonialism and upheavals of the Mfecane, they then settled in the area now known as Sekhukhuneland in Limpopo Province.
 Their totem animal is the lion.

+Demographics

-Batau people include Batau Ba Masemola,Batau ba Malata a manyane/Mawela, Batau ba Manganeng, Batau ba Marishane, Phaahla, Kgaphola/Diphofa (Nkambule), Mogashoa (Mkhatshwa), Nchabeleng, Maroteng, Mohlaletsi, Malatane, Byldrift and Mmotwaneng.
-These communities share the same history.
-They were all united under one political head, Kgoshi Ngwato, back in the 14th and 15th century.
-At this time they lived along the Crocodile River in Mpumalanga.But they have been consistent with their views.
+Batau people include Batau Ba Masemola, Batau ba Malata a manyane/Mawela, Batau ba Manganeng, Batau ba Marishane, Phaahla, Kgaphola/Diphofa (Nkambule), Mogashoa (Mkhatshwa), Nchabeleng, Maroteng, Mohlaletsi, Malatane, Byldrift, and Mmotwaneng.